DeepFloyd Diffusion Model

 0, adding more noise.
 The forward process

-was implemented using the variable alphas_cumprod
+was implemented using the variable alphas_cumprod, which contains precomputed

 values of \( \bar{\alpha}_t \) for timesteps \( t \in [0, 999] \).
 A test image, resized to